 In addition, Sephora’s ‘Beauty Insider Loyalty Program’ is a strong example of putting customers first.
 It is a leveled program giving customers answers to burning questions and recommendations.
 Whilst the higher levels get free shipping and invites to VIP events.

-How to Create a Customer-Centric Business
+How to Create a Customer Centric Culture within your Business

 1. Research Your Customer